Dublin

 The ‘sovereignty clause’ enshrined in article 17(1) of the Dublin Regulation and the ‘humanitarian clause’ enshrined in its article 17(2) are at times applied in practice, but the criteria for their application remain unclear and specific statistics are also limited.

-According to information provided by SEF in the past and reiterated by AIMA for 2023, both article 17(1) and (2) may be applied by the national authorities for the purposes of family reunion, humanitarian reasons, other family or cultural reasons depending on the interest of the parties involved.
+According to information provided by AIMA for 2024, both article 17(1) and (2) may be applied by the national authorities for the purposes of family reunion, humanitarian reasons, other family or cultural reasons depending on the interest of the parties involved.
 In CPR’s experience, the underlying criteria in the application of the clause remain unclear.

 A decision from TCA South issued in 2021 stated that article 17 of the Dublin Regulation is only applicable in exceptional situations in order ‘not to subject the applicant for international protection to inhuman or degrading treatment’,[2] apparently following a very narrow understanding of the logic and purpose of the clause.

-According to AIMA, there was 1 outgoing and no incoming take charge requests pursuant to Article 17(2) of the Regulation in 2023.[6]
+There were 2 incoming take charge and no outgoing requests pursuant to Article 17(2) of the Regulation in 2024.[3]

 A decision from TCA South issued in 2023 regarding the application of article 17 of the Dublin Regulation underlined the discretionary nature of its application.
 The Court considered that it could not decide to apply article 17 in this case due to the principle of the separation of powers.[4]